NDFP ONLINE

 LITURGICAL TASKS

 For the Lectio Divina, Evening Prayer and morning Mass, the Year 2 and Year 3 students are invited to guide, lead and prepare various liturgical duties as part of their diaconal training.
+These tasks include:

 The rota for these duties will be compiled in advance, so you will always have at least a month's notice, and preparation time, where needed.
-Names are rotated at each Hinsley weekend, to give every student the chance to perform these tasks in a safe environment.
+Names are rotated at each Hinsley weekend, to give every student the chance to perform these tasks in an objective environment. |

 GENERAL